Mursaleen7/Portswigger-BurpSuite-Labs/SQL injection/SQL injection attack, listing the database contents on Oracle/README.md

 By leveraging UNION-based SQL injection against Oracle system views, we escalated from basic injection discovery to a full schema compromise, ultimately harvesting usernames and passwords.
 The lab highlights the risk of unsanitised SQL concatenation in Oracle environments.

-**Mitigations**:

-* Use parameterised queries (prepared statements) instead of string concatenation.
-* Apply least-privilege roles to database users so applications cannot query metadata views.
-* Enforce secure password storage (strong hashing, salting).

----

-Would you like me to also **recreate the Python automation script (script.py)** in the same professional format for this Oracle lab write-up?
-That way, your walkthrough will look like a full pentest report + exploit code package.